-When most people think about leadership, they imagine the person standing at the front of the ship in charge of steering the boat or the corporate world—the CEO.
-The captain plays a vital role in setting the strategic vision of the company and leading the crew.
-However, to turn this vision into reality, the captain needs a crew they can trust.
-And that's why, equally important to organizational success, the crew—all levels of employees—need to be strong self-leaders.
+When most people think about leadership, they imagine a person standing at the front of the ship in charge of steering the boat—the captain.
+In the corporate world, we think of the captain as the CEO.
+The captain plays a vital role in setting the strategic vision of the company and in leading the crew.
+However, to turn this vision into a reality, the captain needs a crew who they can trust to execute on the vision.
+In this sense, the crew is equally important to organizational success, and that's why all levels of employees must strive to be strong self-leaders.

 The Importance of Self-Leadership

-- Traditional "leaders" will not be truly successful at managing or leading others until they can effectively manage and lead themselves.
+- Traditional "leaders" can not be truly successful at managing or leading others until they can effectively manage and lead themselves.

 - An organization's vision is only as impactful as the execution of the vision.
 Therefore, organizations need capable and motivated individuals to carry out the vision of the executive team.

-Self-leadership skills help with both of the above because when employees have strong self-leadership skills, they are more likely to:
+Self-leadership helps improve both of the above, because when employees possess these skills, they are more likely to:

 - Achieve their goals and fulfill the responsibilities of their role